ray-project/ray/doc/source/serve/architecture.md

 using `asyncio` to process them concurrently.
 If the handler (the deployment function or the `__call__` method of the deployment class) is declared with `async def`, the replica will not wait for the handler to run.
 Otherwise, the replica will block until the handler returns.

-When making a request via a [DeploymentHandle](deployment-handle-explainer) instead of HTTP, the request is placed on a queue in the `DeploymentHandle`, and we skip to step 3 above.
+When making a request using a [DeploymentHandle](deployment-handle-explainer) instead of HTTP, the request is placed on a queue in the `DeploymentHandle`, and we skip to step 3 above.

 (serve-ft-detail)=